ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 ```

-### Sliding Window Search combined with a image pyramide and the trained SVM
+### Sliding Window Search combined with an image pyramid and the trained SVM

 #### 1. Image pyramid and sliding window search

-The code for the iamge pyramid and the sliding window is located a the file `ExtractCars.py`
+The code for the image pyramid and the sliding window is located a the file `ExtractCars.py`
 ```python
     def sliding_window(self, image, stepSize, windowSize):
         # slide a window across the image